 estimates a first phase ending at Arbutus, costed at $1.5B and states that:

 The economic assessment of phasing RRT is positive with a benefit:cost ratio of 2.7, vs. 2.3 if built to UBC initially.

 if tunnel is done in several phases

-The twin tunnel option should also be considered as a starting default point, not as a political statement, like it seems to tend to be done in Vancouver.
-Considering the topography and traffic level, A cut and cover method could be applied reasonably as soon as West of MacDonald under 10th avenue.
-This method properly deployed doesn’t need to be despised on the ground of a bad experience, and is still routinely used around the world, including working under temporary deck :
+The twin tunnels option should also be considered as a starting default point, not as a political statement, like it seems to tend to be done in Vancouver.
+Considering the topography and traffic level, a cut and cover method could be applied reasonably as soon as West of MacDonald under 10th avenue.
+This method properly deployed doesn’t need to be despised on the ground of a bad experience, and is still routinely used around the world, including under temporary decks :